chrisjmccormick/chrisjmccormick.github.io/_posts/2023-01-11-steps-and-seeds.md

 In this series of posts I’ll be explaining the most common settings in stable diffusion generation tools, using DreamStudio and Automatic1111 as the examples.

-This first post will cover the **steps** slider and the **seed** value, and then further posts will cover the “cfg scale”, and “scheduler”.
+This first post will cover the **steps** slider and the **seed** value, and then further posts will cover the “cfg scale”, and “sampler”.

 ## Steps